ahu-services/ansible-collection-censhare/censhare/roles/censhare_sclient/README.md

 # censhare Service Client Ansible Role

 This role provisions the censhare Service Client stack on Red Hat compatible hosts.
-It installs Podman, pulls the required container images, and generates systemd units for both the Collabora CODE sidecar and the service-client container so they start automatically on boot.
+It installs Podman, pulls the required container images, and wires the Collabora CODE sidecar plus the service-client container into Podman Quadlets so systemd manages them natively.

 ## Requirements